danielaegassan/connectome_analysis/README.md

 # Connectome Analysis

-This package provides a library of general functions to analyze connectomes from a topological persepective.
+This package provides a library of general functions to analyze connectomes from a topological perspective.
 For documentation, examples and tutorials see our documentation

 ---